arago/OGIT/README.md

 /opt/autopilot/setup/helpers/load_ontology ~/graphit-ontology.yaml
 ```

-To ensure that all changes are correctly load you may restart the GraphIT:
+To ensure that all changes are correctly loaded you may restart GraphIT:
 ```
 /opt/autopilot/admin/start-autopilot.sh -r graphit
 ```